 A clicker is a plastic and metal device that makes a clicking sound, which trainers use to mark the instant the dog performs a desired behavior.
 Humans are very verbal, but our dogs are not!
 The clicker is a far more effective behavior marker than spoken words like "good dog," because it cuts through all the noise that dogs are used to hearing from us.
-After we mark the behavior with a click, we pair the sound with a treat, which is called a primary reinforcer.
-In a behavior science principle called classical conditioning, the dog associates the clicker with food, and pretty soon the clicker itself becomes reinforcing!
+After we mark the behavior with a click, we pair the sound with a treat, which is a primary reinforcer.
+The dog therefore associates the clicker with food, and pretty soon the clicker itself becomes reinforcing!
 Secondary reinforcers, also called functional or life rewards, include play, petting, praise, a walk, a car ride, or permission to go through a doorway.
 Once the dog has reliably acquired a behavior, the clicker and treats are faded out so that most behaviors are maintained principally with functional rewards.

 What's the difference between a command and a cue?

 Traditional force-based trainers issue an intimidating or threatening command, which means "do this or else," before the dog even understands the meaning of the word.
 Until the dog knows how to physically perform the behavior you want, attaching a word to it is meaningless!
 I work on a behavior until it is readily understood and fluently demonstrated by the dog.
-When the dog is ready to learn the name of the behavior, I attach a hand signal or verbal cue, which serves as an invitation to the dog to perform the desired behavior.
+When the dog has achieved at least 80% fluency for the behavior, he is ready to learn the name of the behavior.
+I then attach a hand signal or verbal cue, which serves as an invitation to the dog to perform the behavior.